The information in this article applies to:

-Select the room, click Open Object , and reset the default material on the Materials tab of the Room Specification dialog.
+Select the room, click Open Object , and reset the default material for the Walls on the Materials panel of the Room Specification dialog.

 To change the interior surface material or materials on a pony wall, you can simply specify one or more Wall Coverings for that wall.

 If you need to change the exterior siding materials for a pony wall, it is best to specify different wall types for the upper and/or lower pony walls.
 You could also use Wall Coverings for this purpose, but this approach may result in incorrect wall thicknesses.
 For example, if a pony wall currently has Siding-6 above Brick-6, and you would like stucco on the upper wall only, replace the Siding-6 wall type with Stucco-6.

 If you want to use a siding material that is not associated with any of your wall types, make a new, custom wall type.
 To learn how visit the "creating a new wall type" article listed in the Related Articles section.